chazzka/clanekcathedral/clanek.md

 Note that the dataset is split in 70:30 ratio for training and testing dataset, to avoid the algorithm to be evaluated on the same datapoints it was learned on.
 The hyperparameters for each algorithm were experimentally set using autoconfiguration mechanisms.
+Each of the values in the table is an e

 ### Experiment 1: